 One such tool is ConvertBox.
 This is a tool I personally love and recommend.

-But, as you might guess, there is no direct integration between ConvertBox and FluentCRM.
+But, as you might guess, there is no FluentCRM is not on the list of official ConvertBox integrations.

 In fact, there’s no direct integration with most of the opt-in form tools on the market.
 Right now, you need to get a little bit creative to make it work.